salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.md

 This command doesn't support source-tracking.
 The source you deploy overwrites the corresponding metadata in your org.
 This command doesn’t attempt to merge your source with the versions in your org.

-To run the command asynchronously, set --wait to 0, which immediately returns the job ID.
-This way, you can continue to use the CLI.

 To deploy multiple metadata components, either set multiple --metadata <name> flags or a single --metadata flag with multiple names separated by spaces.
 Enclose names that contain spaces in one set of double quotes.
 The same syntax applies to --manifest and --source-dir.

 # examples